-We envision :
+We envision a world of inclusive Information Society in which:

-Society. ,and
+The full participation of all citizens in the digital world is a priority for the inclusive Information Society..
+The key to empowering people to fully participate in the inclusive Information and Knowledge Society (ies) is a healthy multistakeholder governance model and lifelong access to education offering lifelong learning opportunities for all, including through ICTs capacity building and buildout of ICT infrastructure provision of appropriate infrastructure.
+Promoting and protecting freedom of expression enables all, and particularly women , indigenous peoples older and young people and people with disabilitiesvulnerable communities to fully contribute to democratic governance, the development of policies and practices concerning inclusive Information and Knowledge Society (ies), that are essential for addressing their concerns, needs and aspirations.

-ISOC, Civil Society: The full participation of all citizens in the digital world is a priority for the inclusive Information and Knowledge Society (ies The key to empowering people to fully participate in the inclusive Information and Knowledge Society (ies) is education offering lifelong learning opportunities for all, including through ICTs, capacity building and provision of appropriate infrastructure.
+ISOC, Civil Society: The full participation of all citizens in the digital world is a priority for the inclusive Information and Knowledge Society (ies) and a healthy multistakeholder governance model The key to empowering people to fully participate in the inclusive Information and Knowledge Society (ies) is education offering lifelong learning opportunities for all, including through ICTs, capacity building and provision of appropriate infrastructure.
 Promoting and protecting freedom of expression enables all, and particularly women , indigenous peoples older and young people and people with disabilities to fully contribute to democratic governance, the development of policies and practices concerning inclusive Information and Knowledge Society (ies), that are essential for addressing their concerns, needs and aspirations.

 Canada, Government: The full participation of all citizens in the digital world is a priority for the inclusive Information and Knowledge Society (ies).
 The key to empowering people to fully participate in the inclusive Information and Knowledge Society (ies) is education offering lifelong learning opportunities for all, including through ICTs, capacity building and provision of appropriate infrastructure.
-Promoting and protecting freedom of expression enables all, and particularly women , indigenous peoples older and young people and people with disabilities to fully contribute to democratic governance, the development of policies and practices concerning inclusive Information and Knowledge Society (ies), that are essential for addressing their concerns, needs and aspirations.
+Promoting and protecting freedom of opinion and expression enables all, and particularly women , indigenous peoples older and young people and people with disabilities to fully contribute to democratic governance, the development of policies and practices concerning inclusive Information and Knowledge Society (ies), that are essential for addressing their concerns, needs and aspirations.

+[New number 2, Old 24] There is increased involvement of all stakeholders in leveraging the transformative potential of ICT and a better and more sustainable socio-economic development in order to reach an inclusive and people-centered inclusive Information and Knowledge Society (ies).
+All stakeholders have the opportunity to participate in the development of policies that are important to them, as different marginalized and disadvantaged groups have different needs Human Rights and fundamental freedoms enshrined in the Universal Declaration of Human Rights are realized online and offline for all citizens of the world, and ICTs arehave been used to contribute to peace and sustainable development.

-Russian Federation, Government: and relevant UN Resolutions The same rights that people have offline must also be protected online, including the right to privacy.
+Russian Federation, Government: Human Rights and fundamental freedoms enshrined in the Universal Declaration of Human Rights and relevant UN Resolutions are realized online and offline for all citizens of the world and ICTs are used to contribute to peace and sustainable development.
+The same rights that people have offline must also be protected online, including the right to privacy.

+The same rights that people have offline must also be protected online as stated in in June 2012 Resolution 20/8 of the Human Rights Council on The promotion, protection and enjoyment of human rights on the Internet, and as reaffirmed in paragraphs 3, 4, and 5 of the Geneva Declaration.

 Russian Federation, Government: Deleted.

-Canada, Government: The universal human rights to communicate are respected taking into consideration the culture and traditions of each state.

-marginalized people
+Universal access to information and knowledge, with due respect for the and free flow of information and knowledge must be ensured with the active contribution of the most vulnerable stakeholders.